HT0710/QLSTM/README.md

 **To change training model**:
 1. Use or create new model class in `qlstm/models`
-2. Import and define your model at line 42 from `qlstm/train.py`.
+2. Import and define your model at line 42 in `qlstm/train.py`.
 3. Change model config in `qlstm/configs/train.yaml`

 **For datasets with difference structure**:
 1. Create a custom data module at `qlstm/modules/data.py` inherited from `CustomDataModule` class.
-2. Import and define your custom data module at line 39 from `qlstm/train.py`.
+2. Import and define your custom data module at line 39 in `qlstm/train.py`.
 3. Change data config in `qlstm/configs/train.yaml`

 ## Train